By

 This mostly means the worker classification.
 Since an independent contractor is not an employee, they cannot be treated as such.

 However, you must still ensure freelancer tax compliance for anyone you intend to hire and pay.
-It means following a set of prescribed employment rules and abor laws, and making sure the proper documents are filed.
+It means following a set of prescribed employment rules and labor laws, and making sure the proper documents are filed.

 According to the IRS resource on reporting payments to independent contractors, a worker must meet certain conditions for you to consider them an independent contractor (with the need to file Form 1099-NEC).